mjosaarinen/pqcbench/README.md

 I did similar work on the CAESAR AEAD candidates, published in [The BRUTUS Automatic Cryptanalytic Framework](http://dx.doi.org/10.1007/s13389-015-0114-1) (J. Cryptographic Engineering, Vol. 6, No. 1, pp 75-82.
 Springer 2016.)

-Optimized C implementation is used, when available.
+Optimized C implementation was used, when available.
 Some of the implementation source code has been heavily hacked to fit the pqcbench mold, and bugs will lurk there for a while.

 **Cheers,**

 -Markku

 ## Installation